in-async/AdColony-Android-SDK-wiki-ja/API-Details.md

 ###Class Methods###

 ####configure( Activity activity, String client_options, String app_id, String... zone_ids )####
-Configures AdColony specifically for your app; required for usage of the rest of the API.<br><br>
-**Note:** Please ensure that this method is only called once.
+Configures AdColony specifically for your app; required for usage of the rest of the API.
+Please ensure that this method is only called once.
 ```java
 static public void configure( Activity activity,String client_options, String app_id, String... zone_ids )
 ```